sl34567/vsctuto/README.md

 Analysis

-* Load and explore the Trial data in data/data.csv using your own analysis script.
-* The installed extensions and settings should hint you the function names and format the file on save.
+* Load and explore the Trial data in `data/data.csv` using your own analysis script to find out which drug is working.
+The installed extensions and settings should hint you the function names and format the file on save.
+* Validate your results with GitHub Copilot.
 * Perform the statistical analysis to identify if any drug is working.
-* Validate your results with GitHub Copilot.
+Please write down a string with a name of working drug in the `solution.txt` file, "Drug A" or "Drug B" or "Drug C" or "None".
 * Stage, Commit and Push your work.

+**You SUCEEDED when GitHub actions pipeline will pass (green color).**